Better Call Saul: Conception

-Gilligan noted that over the course of Breaking Bad, there were a lot of "what ifs” their team considered, such as if the show won a Primetime Emmy Award, or if people would buy "Los Pollos Hermanos" T-shirts.
+Vince Gilligan, who created and developed Breaking Bad, and Peter Gould, who wrote the episode with Goodman's first appearance, considered a Saul Goodman spinoff as early as 2009.
+Gould noted that over the course of Breaking Bad, there were several "what ifs” their team considered, such as if the show won a Primetime Emmy Award, or if people would buy "Los Pollos Hermanos" T-shirts.
 The staff did not expect these events to come to fruition, but after they did, they started considering a spin-off featuring Saul as a thought experiment.
-Furthermore, Saul's character on Breaking Bad became much more developed than the staff had planned, as he was originally slated to appear in only three episodes.
-With the growth of Saul's character, Gilligan saw ways to explore the character further.
+With the growth of Saul's character, the writers saw ways to explore the character further.
+While filming the Breaking Bad episode "Full Measure", Gilligan asked Odenkirk his thoughts on a spinoff.
+In July 2012, Gilligan publicly hinted at the idea, stating that he liked "the idea of a lawyer show in which the main lawyer will do anything it takes to stay out of court", including settling on the courthouse steps.